Scott W. Bosch, MHA, FACHE

 President & Chief Executive Officer (CEO)

-Bosch earned an undergraduate degree at University of Michigan and a master’s degree in healthcare administration from Trinity University in San Antonio, Texas.
+Bosch earned his bachelor’s degree at the University of Michigan in Ann Arbor, Michigan and a master’s degree in healthcare administration from Trinity University in San Antonio, Texas.
 He is a fellow of the American College of Healthcare Executives.

-Executive Vice President & Chief Administrative & Operating Officer (CAO)
+Executive Vice President & Chief Operating Officer (COO)

 Adar Palis joined Harrison in 2002 as a network engineer.
 He was named chief information officer in 2005-the organization's youngest executive at age 27.